w3c/csswg-drafts/css-backgrounds/transition-updated-cr-2017-09.md

 been addressed and collected in the latest Disposition of Comments, so we would like to publish a new CR.@@@@@

---> Is there a new 2016 disposition of comments ??
+@@@@--> Is there a new 2016 disposition of comments ??

 ## Issues addressed

 The [Disposition of Comments](https://drafts.csswg.org/css-backgrounds-3/issues-cr-2014) shows 14 issues.

-All are resolved exept;
+All are resolved except;

 [Issue 12](https://github.com/w3c/csswg-drafts/issues/1219) is still open.
-It is an Option to generate caniuse panels for Editor's draft only
+It is an option to generate caniuse panels for Editor's draft only .
 The issue was RESOLVED: Add caniuse panels to CSS EDs.

 --> issue 12 is still marked as open, but the issue is closed and verified .